Aortic Valve Replacement: Minimally Invasive

 if you have aortic valve stenosis or aortic valve regurgitation.

-In aortic stenosis, the valve is unable to open fully.
-This means less blood is able
+In aortic stenosis, the valve can't open fully.
+This means less blood is able to exit

 In aortic regurgitation, the valve is leaky.
 Some blood leaks back through the valve